5 Disadvantages of Auto Leasing

 3. Leasing Is Expensive in the Long Run

 According to statistics, you end up paying 60% more when you lease a vehicle compared to when you purchase one by taking out an auto loan.
-Apart from the monthly payments you will be making, there will be additional fees.
+Apart from the monthly car payments you will be making, there will be additional charges and fees.
 For instance, you will pay an acquisition fee while taking it and a disposition fee when giving it back.
 Plus, some leasing companies charge extra fees for excessive wear and tear on the vehicle.
-Despite the vehicle not being yours as well as your monthly fees, you still bear the cost of keeping it in good condition.
+Despite the vehicle not being yours as well as your monthly fees, you still bear any extra cost of keeping it in good condition.

 4. You Can’t Customize the Vehicle